Tzion0/CTF/DiceCTF/2022/knock-knock/README.md

 }
 ```

-The calling of `crypto.randomUUID` missing parentheses, it actually will always return the below on recommended version of nodejs:
+The calling of `crypto.randomUUID` missing parentheses, it actually will always return the following on recommended version of nodejs:

 ```
 secret-function randomUUID(options) {